 The principle is simple: during the first visit to the WooCommerce store, the static files are stored on the user’s browser.
 On the next visit, the page is displayed almost instantly because there are fewer queries to be made on the server.
 It’s a powerful way to optimize the loading time.

 To get the benefit of caching, there are several available to create a cache system: Breeze — free WordPress cache plugin, for example.

-Improve WooCommerce Store Performance also means using the so-called CSS Sprites technique.
-This practice, widely used in video games before (2D), allows using a single image that contains several others.
+Improving WooCommerce Store Performance also means using the so-called CSS Sprites technique.
+This practice, widely used in video games before (2D), allows the use of a single image that contains several others.
 It is the web designer who selects the image he wants to use for the “background-position” property.

 More concretely, imagine your WooCommerce store having Twitter, Facebook, Instagram, Pinterest, RSS, and YouTube for example.
 Instead of having an image for each button, you will be able to gather these six images into a single file.
 You can then use a single image file for all the icons mentioned above.

 As the saying goes, what counts is not quantity but quality.
 It is recommended to avoid overloading your WooCommerce store with too many videos, sliders, images, or even commercials as this slows the speed of your store considerably.
 Efficiency does not mean overload, which is more in the field of the web.

 Privileged lightweight and simple pages, will only improve your visibility but also the speed of loading your store.

 Databases store your content like your product images, blog posts, configurations, etc. The problem is that as they work, they create heavy files that can be optimized.
 That’s why it is best to optimize your WooCommerce database.
 In addition, be sure to configure your database server.

 So build your tables well, do some things efficiently and reliably (if you code by hand), and feel free to optimize it from time to time via SQL queries that you can find on the Internet.
 Same, set the customer ratios in your configuration as well as the different strategic points.